-Furthermore, there is also a group of farmers who plants vegetables on a vacant lot area, which are later sold during harvest, thus, augmenting their income.
+Furthermore, there is also a group of farmers who plant vegetables on a vacant lot area, which are later sold during harvest, thus, augmenting their income.

-Education is also a top priority of Kap Len's administration since there is also existence of out-of-school youths.
+Education is also a top priority of Kap Len's administration to help provide better opportunities to out-of-school youths.
 But with partnership from Department of Education (DepEd) through the Alternative Learning System (ALS), Kap Len and his members were able to improve the program by providing free uniform and school supplies to the scholars and supporting their education once they passed ALS by making them scholars of the barangay.
 These scholars and graduates eventually become mentors and tutors of current barangay scholars of the program.